tayara1972/apexview-privacy/PRIVACY_POLICY.md

 When enabled and sent, diagnostics may include:
 - Which App endpoint was involved (`/quotes`, `/fx`, `/search`)
 - HTTP status code (if available)
-- Error type (for example: network error, decoding error, rate limiting)
+- Error type (for example: network error or decoding error)
 - Timestamp
 - App version
 - iOS version